-“I just think it’s totally gnarly bro.” says Brett, a 23 year old lifeguard from Myrtle Beach, South Carolina.
-“We have a collective responsibilty to create safe environments where we as a society can lift each other up, rather than tear each other down over superficial reasons like body fat percentage.
+“I just think it’s totally gnarly bro,” says Brett, a 23-year-old lifeguard from Myrtle Beach, South Carolina.
+“We have a collective responsibility to create safe environments where we as a society can lift each other up, rather than tear each other down over superficial reasons like body fat percentage.
 We want the beach to be an inclusive public space for everyone.
 And if that means I can’t flex on some babes on my way to rescue a baby dolphin then so be it.”

 “I’m incredibly supportive of this new movement.
 There was a time when I felt I could never take my shirt off at a beach because I was always comparing myself to these young professionals with bodies like Greek sculptures.
 But now, seeing them waddle around in those inflatable suits, my self-esteem has never been higher.
 I now have the self-confidence to build my sand castle near the volleyball court, even if Justin threatens to kick it down.
 The Fortress of Fudgesicles will rise again!”